rfenouil/openvpn-transmission-tinyproxy/README.md

 ### How to fix this

-The container supports the `LOCAL_NETWORK` environment variable.
-For instance if your local network uses the IP range 192.168.0.0/16 you would pass `-e LOCAL_NETWORK=192.168.0.0/16`.
+The container defines a default `LOCAL_NETWORK` environment variable to `192.168.0.0/16`.
+This variable needs to be adapted to the range of IP addresses used by your local network.

 ## Access the RPC